Take your butter pecan ice cream to the next level of deliciousness with brown butter and candied nuts.

 – Make sure that your mixture is really cold before freezing it in the ice cream maker.
 In so doing, you are cutting down on time, and not over working your machine or the ice cream.

-- The higher the fat content in the cream, the creamier and better the ice cream will be.
-Sometimes I do use 2% milk in place of whole milk, and still can turn out a great ice cream.
+– The higher the fat content in the cream, the creamier and better the ice cream will be.
+Sometimes I do use 2% milk in place of whole milk, and still can turn out a great ice cream – but there’s no way around the fact that higher fat = better ice cream.

 - ½ cup Sugar